culturemesh/CultureMeshAndroid/docs/source/android/javadoc/org/codethechange/culturemesh/UsersListAdapter.rst

 .. java:type:: public class UsersListAdapter extends RecyclerView.Adapter<UsersListAdapter.ViewHolder>

-   Created by Drew Gregory on 03/30/18 This Adapter is used for viewing the subscribed users of a network.
+   This Adapter is used for viewing the subscribed users of a network.

 Fields
 ------